 Anxiety Toolbox is a fast-paced three-session group specifically designed to help people who struggle with a variety of anxiety-related concerns (e.g., panic attacks, generalized anxiety, or test anxiety).
 The goal of this group is to provide education on anxiety and to teach coping skills for managing anxiety symptoms.

 Getting Unstuck is a fast-paced, three-session (50 minutes each) group specifically designed to help people who struggle with a variety of depression-related concerns.
 The goal is to provide education on depression and to teach coping skills for managing symptoms.
 The three sessions are divided into content that builds upon itself.
 The first session is devoted to understanding the experience of depression.
 The second session will explore how thoughts and behaviors impact depression.
 The third session will address how we can begin to make changes to our thoughts and behaviors in order to better manage depression.

-Free drop-in support groups
+Free support groups

 A confidential, all-gender support group for individuals who are questioning the health of their relationships and/or recognizing patterns of power and control within their relationship.

 For undergraduate students: Tuesdays, 3:30–4:30 p.m.
 For graduate students: Wednesdays, 6–7 p.m.

 This is a support group for students of color using a multicultural approach.
 Topics covered in the group may include:

 Navigating spaces as students of color

 Addressing responses and emotional reactions triggered by experiences of discrimination and micro/macroaggressions